Contrastive Learning for Debiased Candidate Generation in Large-Scale Recommender Systems: Experiment

-\paragraph{Efficiency} Table~\ref{exp-time} compares CLRec and smapled-softmax in terms of training speed and the network traffic required in a distributed setting.
+Table~\ref{exp-time} compares CLRec and sampled-softmax in terms of training speed and the network traffic required in a distributed setting.
 CLRec's queue-based implementation is much more efficient than the methods that perform explicit sampling, since CLRec reuses the result computed for a positive sample shortly later when the sample is serving as a negative sample.
 The version of sampled-softmax that encodes features for the negative items is from \cite{aligraph}.
-This proof-of-concept experiment only uses seven categorical features, and we can deduce that the improvement regarding efficiency will be much more substantial with more complex features.
+This proof-of-concept experiment only uses a few features of the items, and we can deduce that the improvement regarding efficiency will be much more substantial with more complex features.
 Table~\ref{exp-feature} shows that encoding features for the negative samples is beneficial, which justifies the efforts spent on efficiency.